DinDev3/Translate/README.md

     - symbolizes trust, loyalty, wisdom, confidence, intelligence, faith, truth, and heaven.
 - Use of vector images to represent the functionalities and benefits of using the app.
 - Provided the user with a feedback message for every input action with the use of TOAST messages.
+- Use of Fragments to clearly separate Recycler view elements in scrollable lists.
+- Displaying a loading animation when saving all translations of a chosen language into the database.
+- Allow the user to slide back form any screen to the previous screen by swiping to the right from left.

 #### App animations
 <span>